mydumper/mydumper_docs/myloader_usage_autogenerated.rst

 .. option:: -o, --drop-table

   Executes or simulates a DROP TABLE if the table already exists.
 The drop modes can be: FAIL, NONE, DROP, TRUNCATE and DELETE.
-This option accepts no parameter which set default to: DROP.
-If this option is not used, the default is set to: FAIL
+If the option is not set, the default is set to: FAIL.
+If the option is used without a parameter, the default is: DROP.

 .. option:: --overwrite-tables